FAQ

 Recognition: Your action counts.
 Both for your community and globally.
 Heritage Adapts! is recognized as a UNFCCC Plan to Accelerate Solutions aligned with the Global Goal on Adaptation, meaning your locally led action connects to the global climate impact and contributes to the heritage sector's collective response to climate change.

-This is a guided, three-stage roadmap for locally led adaptation to help heritage stewards fulfill their pledge.
+This is a self-paced, three-stage program that guides stewards through locally led adaptation, helping to fulfill your pledge.
 Built on an evidence-based framework developed and refined with stewards in the field, you can use it as much or as little as you need, at your own pace.
 Based on questions that you answer during registration, you will start in a recommended stage, which you can change at any time:

 Stage A - Learn: Deepen your climate and heritage understanding